jloramas/bitcli/README.md

 # Use

-You just need to indicate the application name and what you want to with it:
+You just need to indicate the application name and what you want to do with it:

   ```
+  # To start a Wordpress server application
   bitcli wordpress start

+  # To stop the Wordpress server
   bitcli wordpress stop
-  ...
   ```

   Usage